vippsas/vipps-login-api/vipps-login-api.md

 Vipps Login from phone number is reserved for special cases and needs to be specially enabled by Vipps for eligible sale units.
 Instructions can be found at [Who can get access to Vipps Login from phone number and how](vipps-login-api-faq.md#who-can-get-access-to-vipps-login-from-phone-number-and-how).

-A sale unit can be set up with both Vipps Login in browser and phone number (and QR-code) enabled, and it is required to use the same sale unit for all use cases to ensure that you, as a merchant, get the same user id ('sub') on the user across different scenarios.
+A sale unit can be set up with both Vipps Login in browser and Vipps Login from phone number.
+It is recommended to use the same sale unit for all use cases to ensure that you, as a merchant, get the same user id ('sub') on the user across different scenarios.
 To ensure a consistent user experience on webpages and in apps, it is not allowed to use Vipps Login from phone number for such use cases.

 ### Complete login in the Vipps app